Flummy/FluMMA865x/README.md

 This is an experimental attempt to fully encapsulate a device driver in C++ classes and unions:

-The 8-bit-registers of the device can be accessed by their 8-bit byte value .v:
+The 8-bit-registers of the device can be accessed by their 8-bit byte value .v:<br>
 `intSourceR.v = comms.readByte(FluMMA865xR::INT_SOURCE); // check if any interrupts are pending`

-or by their flag structure .f:
+or by their flag structure .f:<br>
 `if(intSourceR.f.SRC_FF_MT) Serial << F("Free fall / motion event detected!\n");`

 ## Quick Start

-1. Copy this library to you $HOME/sketchbook/libraries/ Folder.
+1. Copy this library to you $HOME/sketchbook/libraries/ Folder.<br>
   The resulting diretory tree should like this: sketchbook/libraries/FluMMA865x/ and the FluMMA865x*.cpp and *.h files should reside directly there.